 These net neutrality principles, embraced by the Federal Communications Commission in 2015 and voted into force, are straightforward: no blocking of websites, no throttling of connections, no paid prioritization of content, and transparency into all three practices.

-We think it is appropriate for there to be a government regulator that has oversight of Internet service providers.
+We think it is appropriate for there to be a government regulator that has oversight of Internet service providers because it’s easy to breach online accounts as it is to hack someone’s texts.
 There should be transparency regarding how people are accessing information, sharing information that is now an expectation of the public should not be something that is voluntary.

 A decade ago, the above statements would have been regarded as the nonpartisan assessment of recommended good governance around regulatory policy that they are.
 The waters have been significantly muddied by members of Congress, industry and activists.
 In some cases we see people saying that net neutrality — or the FCC’s open Internet order that enacted the principles — is about “regulating the Internet,” which is neither helpful to public understanding nor discourse.